micahyoung/few-shot-exemplar-utils/docs/README.md

         }
     }
     ```
-2. Register your prompts and exemplars like this:
+1. Register your prompts and exemplars  with a Chat message like:

     ```text
     few-shot-exemplars: